-Every person is different and receives feedback in a different way.
+Every person is different and receives feedback differently.
 However, there’s a rule of thumb – a six-step method – you can use to give constructive feedback.

 “I feel I need to let you know.”

 - Include all the details of what you’ve observed: Try not to be vague when giving constructive feedback.
-Phrases like “you shout too much”, “You are very aggressive”, etc. don’t work well usually.
+Phrases like “you shout too much”, “You are very aggressive”, etc. don’t usually work well.
 Describe specific actions and behaviour you noticed about the other person.

 - Describe your reactions: Describe the consequences of the person’s behaviour and how you feel about it.
-Focus mainly on your findings and observations and try not to assume what others must have felt.
-When you tell them about the consequences of the observed behavior, the other person can better appreciate your feedback.
+Focus mainly on your findings and observations, and try not to assume what others must have felt.
+When you tell them about the consequences of the observed behaviour, the other person can better appreciate your feedback.

 For example: “The subordinate went to the restroom and cried for hours.
 I think you were a bit too harsh.”